biomejs/biome/website/src/content/blog/roadmap-2024.md

 ### Preface

-The project is young and still can't compete against other giants such as Prettier, eslint, webpack, vite, esbuild, etc., although the recent events (sponsors, bounty challenge, Biome being a fork of Rome) showed that the users **have** interest in the project, and we showed those users that we have the tools for fulfilling a need.
+The project is young and still can't compete against other giants such as Prettier, ESLint, Webpack, Vite, ESBuild, etc., although the recent events (sponsors, bounty challenge, Biome being a fork of Rome) showed that the users **have** interest in the project, and we showed those users that we have the tools for fulfilling a need.

 Moving small projects from ESLint/Prettier is easy, but moving **big** code bases is challenging and time-consuming.
-This is a big friction to Biome.
+This is a big point of friction in Biome.

-Users have different needs though, so it will be impossible to satisfy all of them, so we want to make sure that they contribute to our project and embrace our philosophy.
+Users have different needs though, so it will be impossible to satisfy all of them.
+We want to make sure that all features and contributions to our project [embrace our philosophy](/internals/philosophy/) and provide the best experience by default.

 ### Main area of focus

 1. Help users to move to Biome
-2. Increase Biome's languages, so Biome tools can span
+2. Expand Biome's language support, so Biome tools can span more of the web ecosystem
 3. Deepen Biome's existing capabilities to offer more functionalities
 4. Plugins
 5. Transformations